Samuel Green (criminal): Final capture and aftermath

 Green was arrested for robbing a store in Danvers, Massachusetts while drunk.
 He was convicted of burglary, sentenced to four years in prison and sent to prison in Boston.
 Green tried to escape several times and had to wear special shackles and clogs to slow him.
 He had more years added to his sentence.

 Green later found out that another prisoner, Billy Williams, had told officials of and thwarted his previous escape.
 Once Green was out of solitary confinement, he poisoned Williams' food; however, Williams did not eat it.
 On November 8, 1821, Green attacked Williams and fractured his skull with an iron rod.
 While Williams was still unconscious, Green continuously struck him with the iron rod, breaking Williams' ribs, arms, and legs.
 Green then attempted to attack another prisoner, but was stopped by prison guards.
 Williams succumbed to his injuries the next week.

 Green was convicted of murder and given an execution date of April 25, 1822, despite his attempts at declaring mistrial on the grounds of one of the witnesses being incompetent to testify.
 At the gallows, Green informed the priest he had nothing to say to the many spectators in attendance.
 "They shall not know my fate," he said.
 "I have written out my confession in full."
 The priest replied "Are you penitent, my son?"
 With the rope placed, Green gave the priest a long stare and a thin smile curled upward as he replied "If you wish it."
-Green would be the first and only white person to be executed for the murder of a black victim in Massachusetts.